What to Wear on a Long-Haul Flight: Comfortable Outfit Ideas

 Long Haul Flight - Cape

-I love this Find Women’s Knit Cape; it is cozy and yet extremely fashionable.
-I have worn mine a lot already this fall and only had it for five weeks!
+I love this Find Women’s Knit Cape; it is cozy and yet highly fashionable.
+I have worn mine a lot already this fall, and I only got it five weeks ago!

-This cape is ideal for cooler weather and looks fantastic with jeans or a pair of leggings.
-Perfect for dressing up during the evening, heading out for sightseeing days, or for being cozy when traveling on a plane!
-The cape is made of knit wool and is 100% acrylic.
+This cape is ideal for cooler weather and looks fantastic with jeans or leggings.
+Perfect for dressing up in the evening, heading out for sightseeing, or being cozy on a plane!
+The cape is made of 100% acrylic knit wool.

 The cape can also be folded into an incredible travel pillow!

-You don’t have to worry about keeping the cape clean as it’s entirely possible to throw it in the washing machine, and with a loose-fitting design and mid-length sleeves, it’s super flattering, no matter what your body type.
+You don’t have to worry about keeping the cape clean; it’s perfectly fine to throw it in the washing machine.
+With a loose-fitting design and mid-length sleeves, it’s super flattering, no matter your body type.
 Of course, the knitted design also means it won’t crease, so you can wear it as often as you want!

 Long Jackets